pvcraven/web-development-class/source/semester_2/assignments/list_records_final/list_records_final.rst

 ---------------------

 Ok, this is probably past due, but let's make a decent landing page.
+Delete the ``index.jsp`` file that comes with your default servlet.
+Create a new ``index.html``.

-Here is a simple Bootstrap index page.
-Remember we covered Bootstrap last semester?
+Inside the page, use this simple Bootstrap index page.
+(We covered Bootstrap last semester.)

 .. image:: landing_page.png
     :width: 60%